 CBD for Shingles at a Glance

-- Claim: CBD can help with rashes and pain.
+- What the claims are: CBD can help with rashes and pain.

-- What the research shows: Research shows that CBD connects to receptors in the body and helps properly regulate cell function, which may help with symptoms of shingles.
+- What the studies show: Research shows that CBD connects to receptors in the body and helps properly regulate cell function, which may help with symptoms of shingles.

-- All the facts: Because most studies on CBD have been done on mice and rats, concrete evidence that CBD can treat shingles directly is lacking.
+- What the facts say: Because most studies on CBD have been done on mice and rats, concrete evidence that CBD can treat shingles directly is lacking.
 However, studies have shown it could possibly help with shingles indirectly through the natural mechanisms of CBD.